efsalvarenga/CV/index.md

 - Conceived and currently delivering the Brazil Advanced Data Analytics (BRADA) programme in areas such as reservoir engineering, production allocation and wells integrity surveillance, with an estimated NPV of $20m
 - Leveraged the [collaboration between different teams](https://headlinesuk.foleon.com/shell-ai/shellai2019report/upstream-analytics/) within Shell, such as asset teams, PTX, PTD, PTW, and IT; and external research resources
 - Projects where I led the digital workstream were nominated for 5 awards - EPIC was shortlisted for the Global Development Awards and later won the PTX/E VP award in the second half of 2019
+- Recognised with a Special Recognition Award (SRA) for the year 2019
+- IPF 2019 - Higher; 2018 - 0.9 (new joiner)

 __Senior Data Scientist__ | WRc plc Asset Resilience